Virtual tour of the Erie Canal Museum

 Downloadable coloring sheets

 Download and print our coloring sheets for your students or family.
 Each sheet includes interesting facts about the Erie Canal.
-Click the link below to access these activity sheets.

 Baking Oliver Wendell Petrie’s Erie Canal Brownies: A Fun Lesson